nerdfiles/accessibility_interview_questions/README.md

 ## General
 - Who benefits from accessibility?
+  - All users, customers and stakeholders in a web application's life are benefactors of the work in achieving accessibility requirements and goals, each for different reasons which converge on the description, explanation, development and interpretation of purposeful and successful web application features.
+The properties of an accessible web application are perceivability, operosity or operability, usability and robustness.
+Historically, however, users of assistive technologies have been excluded from participation in web applications, primarily, due to undertheoretization and lack of research regarding the technologies as well as their ability circumstances, cognitive, neurological and physiological, whether it involves blindness, color interpretation, tactile capabilities, as well as cultural constraints involving linguistic and ethnic norms which appeal to the majority at the cost of minority populations who might encounter or use web applications.
 - How would you define inclusive and/or universal design?
+  - Inclusive design involves consideration of both vertical and lateral thinking as well as circumstance-based thinking, insofar as these modes of interaction with web applications may be realized at the cost of others if they are designed in a certain way.
+Lateral thinking styles involve analogical reasoning whereas vertical thinking generally involves deductive reasoning and perceiving.
     + Can you provide an example? (does not need to be web related)
+    + Circumstances may compromise fundamental experience with a web application, such as using a web application in an urgent crisis that may cause a user not to perceive web page elements as clearly or use them as effectively.
+Lateral thinking involves enhancing or encouraging analogical reasoning to discover and draw inferences about the state of the web application based on visual and feedback web page elements.
+    Vertical thinking involves encouraging patterns that reflect deductive reasoning patterns like linear flow sequences, user interface wizards and modal windows.
 - How has your approach to accessibility changed over time?
+  - I began only focused on semantic HTML but eventually realized that data itself must be augmented with accessibility requirements involving hypermedia as the engine of application state (HATEOAS), beyond merely developing DOM-based solutions that may be subject to cross-browser compatibility constraints.
 - Name some ways responsive/mobile first design can affect accessibility.
+  - In terms of perceivability and operability mobile-first designs can create accidental side-effects where web page elements are not visually presented or they become unusable (since mobile clients or devices may not support various ARIA features available in dominant browsers).
+In some cases, modal windows, e.g., may not render as effectively or performatively as they would in a desktop setting, since performance requirements are different under the mobile context; this is also a matter of robustness.
+If semantic HTML is used, the negative consequences for perceivability and usability can be reduced, but this may not guarantee that operability is at parity with a desktop experience.
 - What are some user experience (UX) concerns to be aware of when using iconography in user interfaces (UI)?
+  - Iconography can sometimes affect perceivability if they orient the user visually in the wrong way; other times they can be treated as "user interface imagery" by the developer and go undescribed using ARIA labels, which effectively turns them into blackholes for blind users of assistive technologies like screen readers or users who have low-vision who may also use such technologies.
+Users with cognitive disabilities may not, depending on the icon chosen, adequately interpret those icons so as to act in the expected manner that the developer builds or the designer plans.
 - What assistive technologies (ATs) are you familiar with (desktop + mobile)?
     + What do you feel is your skill level with these AT(s)?
 - What are skip links?